jest-community/eslint-plugin-jest/docs/rules/no-conditional-expect.md

 situations, they only work with `expect`.

-A better way to handle this situation is to introduce a wrapper to handle the catching, and otherwise returns a specific "no error thrown" error if nothing is thrown by the wrapped function:
+A better way to handle this situation is to introduce a wrapper to handle the catching, and otherwise return a specific "no error thrown" error if nothing is thrown by the wrapped function:

 ```typescript